 Being on time for school is of huge importance.
 One of the most important aspects of school is that it is organised, scheduled and predictable.
 Children depend on the structure of the day.
 They know where they have to be and when.
 They know the main purpose of being in school is to learn and that routines are in place precisely to help them focus on that learning.
 When children are repeatedly late for school, these routines are disrupted.
 Children, who are often late, have trouble settling in and mastering routines.
 Lateness can throw off their whole morning or even their day, especially if the late commute to school was stressful.
 Please speak to a member of the school staff if you need and advice or support in this area.

-Children are in school for a total of 32.5 hours per week, providing they arrive at 8.45 and leave at 3.15.
+Children are in school for a total of 32.5 hours per week, as the morning register is taken at 8.45a.m. and the children leave at 3.15p.m.
 Children, who are ten minutes late for school every day, would therefore miss 50 minutes of learning a week - that is nearly one whole lesson.

 Children, who have permission to walk home alone, will not be able to do so when attending after school clubs between November and February due to the shorter days.
 Please make alternative arrangements to collect your child from after school clubs during these darker months.

 The school office is open from 8a.m. to 4.30p.m. every day and our friendly staff are there to answer any of your queries.